Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Now we had come to our final stop on this tour around the peninsula - Saurbær.

-Below Staðarhólskirkja church you will find a monument; 3 different pillars in remembrance of 3 great poets, the Dalaskáld poets, who have had links to this area.
+Below Staðarhólskirkja church, you will find a monument: 3 different pillars in remembrance of 3 great poets, the Dalaskáld poets, who have had links to this area.

 The information sign by the 3 pillars at Saurbær West-Iceland

-The information sign by the 3 pillars
+The information sign by the three pillars

 Sturla Þórðarson was one of the influential men of the Age of the Sturlungs, and not only a poet, but a great historian, a chieftain and a Lawspeaker at Alþingi, and a politician.

-Sturla fought alongside the Clan of Sturlungar in 1238 in the biggest Viking battle Örlygsstaðabardagi in Skagafjörður, where some 2,800 Vikings took part in a very bloody battle among the most powerful Viking clans.
+Sturla fought alongside the Clan of Sturlungar in 1238 in the biggest Viking battle - Örlygsstaðabardagi in Skagafjörður, where some 2,800 Vikings took part in a very bloody battle among the most powerful Viking clans.

 Staðarhólskirkja church at Saurbær West-Iceland